Lasseboy59/albums/README.md

-A basic ios native app
+A basic ios native app:

+An example of a mobile store redirecting to the Amazon web store